-Second-generation drug used for hypertension aids heart function independent of blood pressureApril 22nd, 2012 in Cardiology /
+Second-generation drug used for hypertension aids heart function independent of blood pressureApril 22, 2012 in Medicine & Health / Cardiology

 Heart failure is the most common cause of death throughout the world, typically the result of chronic high blood pressure, also known as hypertension.
 As a result, research efforts have focused on an array of approaches aimed at preventing and treating high blood pressure.
 Recently, Japanese researchers examined the utility of an anti-hypertensive drug, moxonidine, which acts on the imidazoline receptors in the cardiovascular center of the brainstem.
 They found, using an animal model, that the drug can improve heart function and survival independent of its effect on blood pressure.
 They also found the drug had a favorable effect on oxidative stress, which is related to insulin resistance, the underlying abnormality in diabetes, which is common in people with heart failure.